burnish/burnish.github.com/_posts/2014-05-27-headphones.md

 description: Why headphones might be Apple's first step in wearables.
 ---

 There's a wacky theory I've previously reserved for conversation with some of my nerdier friends.
-After listening to the Internet talk about the Apple's possible acquisition of Beats for weeks, it's pained me not to hear it mentioned nearly enough [^1],[^2], [^3].
+After listening to the Internet talk about the Apple's possible acquisition of Beats for weeks, it's pained me not to hear it mentioned nearly enough. [^1],[^2],[^3]

 Bluetooth headphones today are in a similar position to MP3 Players in 2001, smart phones in 2006 and tablet PCs in 2010.
 They're a technology that 'believers' know can be transformative, but no one has quite cracked it.